find your perfect LLM program

 In summary, the definition of commercial law concerns the sale and supply of goods and services and the various means by which this is done and financed.

-An LLM in Commercial Law will look at the regulation of commercial affairs on a local, national and global scale; financial and tax management; expansion; joint ventures; and generally maximising efficiency, profit and growth.
+An LLM in Commercial Law will look at the regulation of commercial law and affairs on a local, national and global scale; financial and tax management; expansion; joint ventures; and generally maximising efficiency, profit and growth.
 Master of Laws in Commercial Law have a global content, and they will usually include the following core subjects; investments, capital markets, mergers and acquisitions, corporate finance, corporate governance and company law.
 Many LLMs in Commercial Law will also cover securities, arbitration/dispute resolution, contract, insolvency and tax; competition law and intellectual property also feature in most programs of this kind.

 An LLM in Commercial Law will generally put more emphasis on trade and transactions than an LLM in Business Law, although the two terms are often used interchangeably and the two disciplines are very similar.LLM (Master of Laws) in Commercial Law